oottppxx/enigma2/plugins/README.md

-* Absolut is a VODka plugin, supporting both Vaders API as well as Xtream-Codes API.
+* Absolut is a VODka plugin, supporting XCAPI.

 * AutoOff attempts to stop any service after the box goes to standby, and optionally tries to resume the service afterwards - apparently some images don't do it by